snodeplannen/cursor-rules/README.md

 2. Place the .mdc files in your project's `.cursor/rules/` directory
 3. Start Cursor and begin interacting with the AI
 4. The rules will automatically take effect during your conversations

+For a quickstart use these commands or follow the "Practical Workflow" below!

 For new projects, simply run:
 ```